-Born in Liverpool, England in 1943, George Harrison was the youngest of four children.
+Born in Liverpool, England in 1943, he was the youngest of four children.
 When you learn that his mother worked as a shop assistant and his father was a bus driver, his success and profound impact on music becomes even more incredible.

-George’s mother is said to have been hugely supportive of his musical interests from an early age.
-According to Pattie Boyd, George’s first wife, Harrison's mother was particularly supportive: “All she wanted for her children is that they should be happy, and she recognized that nothing made George quite as happy as making music.”
+His mother is said to have been hugely supportive of his musical interests from an early age.
+According to Pattie Boyd, George’s first wife, his mother was particularly supportive: “All she wanted for her children is that they should be happy, and she recognized that nothing made George quite as happy as making music.”

-George attended the Liverpool Institute High School for Boys where a music class was offered, but with no guitars.
-This disappointed him, and he later said the school “moulded boys into feeling frightened.”
+He attended the Liverpool Institute High School for Boys where a music class was offered, but with no guitars.
+This disappointed him, and he later said the school “molded boys into feeling frightened.”
 In 1956, he heard Elvis Presley’s “Heartbreak Hotel” and became obsessed with guitars.

 Harrison’s guitar prowess was developed during long sets the band played in Hamburg, Germany when they were establishing themselves as a group.
 In 1961, he purchased what he later called his “first good guitar,” a 1957 Gretsch Duo Jet that he bought from a sailor returning from America.